jrebecchi/xpath-helper/javascript/xpath-helper/README.md

 );
 el.toString(); // "//*[contains(@class, 'foo') or (contains(@class, 'bar'))]"

-// Build complex logical expression combining and & or el = xh.getElement(
+// Builds a complex logical expression combining and & or el = xh.getElement(
   filter.and(
     filter.or(